* the euro & yen 1-month volatilites are 0.67% & 0.69% respectively; Comex gold 1-month volatility is 0.81%.

 Gold has gained ground on the embattled euro and yen.
 Post-election, gold in euro and yen terms is up and safely above 2013 lows (chart below).
 It was worrisome that gold in euro terms broke below uptrend support March 9 and then again after French elections (i.e. defeat of Le Pen), and headed lower on the prospects of the ECB taking a more hawkish stance on monetary policy.
-It had a nice rally following President Trump's "fire and fury" comments with an established trend higher.
-It is presently testing that trend line as shown in the chart.
+It had a nice rally following President Trump's "fire and fury" comments with an established a trend higher since early-July.
+The ECB's "lower for longer" approach to quantitative easing has returned some mojo to the gold-in-euro uptrend.

-Gold ratios relative to copper and oil are stabilizing near historically less extreme levels which proves a healthy sign.
-Gold valuations relative to copper are elevated and recovering from a recent descent lower.
+Gold ratios relative to copper and oil at historically less extreme levels which proves a healthy sign.
+However, gold valuations relative to copper are again in decline posting a new low for the year of 401 pounds per ounce on October 18th and again on the 25th.
+Falling below 400 is bearish for gold.

-Political and geo-political events together with concerns about the timing and efficacy of the new administration's policies have restored glitter to gold in 2017.
-A fall below $1,230 is very bearish; above $1,300, bullish; above $1.362, very bullish.
+Political and geopolitical events together with concerns about the timing and efficacy of the new administration's policies have restored glitter to gold in 2017.
+A fall below $1,260 is bearish; below $1,230, very bearish.
+A rise above $1,300 is bullish; above $1,362, very bullish.

 (please do your own research, markets can turn on you faster than a feral cat!)